Procedure – Electronic Resources and Internet Safety

 Network

-The district network includes wired and wireless devices and peripheral equipment, files and storage, e-mail and Internet content (blogs, websites, collaboration software, social networking sites, wikis, etc.).
+The district network includes wired and wireless devices and peripheral equipment, files and storage, e-mail, and Internet content (blogs, websites, collaboration software, social networking sites, wikis, etc.).
 The district reserves the right to prioritize the use of, and access to, the network.

+All use of the network, as well as any materials stored, transmitted, or published on the system, must be in conformity to state and federal law-including FERPA and CIPA, network provider policies and district policy.
 All use of the network must support education and research and be consistent with the mission of the district.

 Acceptable network use by district students and staff include:

-- Creation of files, digital projects, videos, web pages, and podcasts using network resources in support of education and research;
+- Creation of files, digital projects, videos, webpages, and podcasts using network resources in support of education and research;

 - With parental permission, the online publication of original educational material, curriculum-related materials, and student work.
 Sources outside the classroom or school must be cited appropriately;